twjeffery/DIO-test-2/_design_system/patterns/dashboard.md

 ---
 layout: default
-title: Skeleton loading
+title: Dashboard
-parent: Guidelines
-nav_order: 13
+nav_order: 3
 ---

-# Skeleton loading
+# Dashboard
 {: .no_toc }

 ## On this page